awsdocs/aws-doc-sdk-examples/tools/cdk_app_template/README.md

 # AWS Code Examples Repository - AWS CDK App Template

-Use the template files in this folder to create the source code for your finished AWS CDK app.
+Use the template files in this folder to create the unique source code and the associated AWS CloudFormation template file for your finished AWS CDK app.

 ## Prerequisites